zzhangjii/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 9. Once the instance is in Running state, attach the block volume to this new instance using OCI Console.**Ensure to use Paravirtualized mode.**

-10. Mount the block volume as before, Enter Command:
+10. ssh to compute instance and mount the block volume as before, Enter Command:
 ```
 sudo mount  /dev/<VOLUME_NAME>  /mnt/www/html
 ```